 Customer Support

-Bluehost is known for its superb customer support, with staff who’ll be delighted to walk you through any WordPress-related issues and questions (as well as dealing with any Bluehost-specific problems).
+Bluehost is known for its superb customer support.
+Its staff will be delighted to help you with any WordPress-related issues and questions (as well as any Bluehost-specific problems).

-Both Bluehost and HostGator have very impressive customer support availability.
-You can use live chat or email, or you can call them at any time of the day or night to get your questions answered.
+Both Bluehost and HostGator offer impressive customer support.
+You can use live chat, email, or call them at any time of the day or night to get your questions answered.

-If you think you’re going to need a lot of help with your website, it’s probably best to opt for Bluehost.
+If you think you’ll need a lot of help with your website, it’s probably best to choose Bluehost.

 Winner: Bluehost